 Indicia messages are messages you enter to print on the pick slip, such as shipping instructions or notes to the carrier.
 The indicia message that displays is determined by the drop point associated with the ship via for an order.
 The drop point associated with the ship via for an order depends on whether or not you are using the Zone skipping feature in Pick Slip Generation.

 Installment payment plans are payment plans that allow a customer to pay a specific amount of the payment each month.
-The date of the payment is due can be a fixed day of the month, for example, Installments due on the 25th of each month, or based on a specific interval, for example, Installments due in 30-day intervals.
+The date of the payment is due can be a fixed day of the month, for example, Installments due on the 25th of each month, or based on a specific interval, for example, Installments due in 30 day intervals.

 Line of business assignments represent the entity, division, or offer, or combination of these three values assigned to a line of business.
 The assignment determines which line of business the system assigns to an order in order entry.
 The system uses a line of business assignment to group all orders associated with a specific line of business together.

 List sources are codes used to identify segments of a list of names rented from a list broker.
+You can assign a list source to a source code in Working with Source Codes (WSRC).

 Match codes are unique customer identification codes that consist of selected portions of a customer name, company name, and address information.
 The system generates a match code for each customer based on positional field contents you include in a match code schematic or algorithm.
 You can create up to four match codes per customer, including a standard match code and three fraud identification match codes.

 Misships are items that were inadvertently shipped to your customer.
 When you process a misship through return authorizations, you add a record of the item to the order and process other updates, such as receipt into inventory, as required.
 Misships differ from regular returns, in which you process a return against an item that was already on the order.
 Misship returns cannot be credited, since they were not billed.
-However, the system updates the Date credited field in the RA Header table to indicate a pending credit does not exist.
+However, the system updates the Date credited field in the RA Header file to indicate a pending credit does not exist.

-Order line activity codes define the type of activity, such as a shipment or return, performed against an item on an order line.
+Order line activity codes identify the type of activity, such as a shipment or return, performed against an item on an order line.
 You can review the activity performed against an item on an order line on the Display Order Line History Screen.
 You can use the Work with Order Line Activity Codes (WOLA) menu option to review system-delivered order line activity codes and to also create user-defined order line activity codes.

 Order ship-to addresses are addresses that are attached to orders you are entering, but which are not saved as permanent mailing addresses for customers.